dora-lee/seneca-prg550-2022-spring/lectures/lecture06.md

 r'[a-z]{5,}'' # matches 5 or more lowercase letters
 ```

-## The Python match/search Function
+## Regex `search`-ing and `match`-ing strings

-The search function searches for the first occurrence of a regular
+The `search` function searches for the **first** occurrence of a regular
 expression pattern ANYWHERE within the search text and may include
 optional flags.
-The match function on the other hand ONLY matches
+The `match` function on the other hand ONLY matches
-search text at the beginning of entry and NOT at other points within
+search text at the beginning of the text and NOT at other points within
 the text.

 Syntax:
 ```
 re.search(pattern, string, flags=0)

+re.match(pattern, string, flags=0)
 ```
 where
 |       |            |